 “What’s that playing?”
 I asked.
 “That music, I recognise it.”

 He looked me in the eyes, no one spoke for what felt like eternity and then…

-In Melbourne I dream about Chicago often, when I close my eyes I hear his car engine idling through the walls of my St Kilda flat and I can just make out the unfinished symphony playing in the distance.
-It’s usually turns out to be nothing more than static from Barry’s TV set next door.
-Static that sounds like music to me.
+In Melbourne, I dream about Chicago often, when I close my eyes I hear his car engine idling through the walls of my St Kilda flat and I can just make out the unfinished symphony playing in the distance.
+It usually turns out to be nothing more than static from Barry’s TV set next door.
+Static that sounds like music.
 An unfinished symphony beckoning me to a bar on Halsted Street with a DJ spinning orchestral tracks at Rainbow Depot.
 How well did you love he’d asked?
-I don’t know how well I’ve done so far.
+I don’t know how well I’ve done.
 I tried my best I guess.
-What do I believe he smiled, looking up from the deck, as I shut my eyes.
+What do I believe he smiled, looking up from the deck as I shut my eyes.
 I believe I mustn’t compare.
 Well, at least I’ve learnt that.
 In the end that’s gotta be worth something.

 About the Author – Noel Anderson completed NIDA’s Playwright Studio and has directed over 50 theatrical productions and worked in film and TV.
 Noel’s written work includes the plays Dark victory, Andy Warhol’s Fifteen Minutes of Fame and the musical Audrey Hepburn and I Consider Our Assets.
 You can also subscribe to Noel’s YouTube Channel.
 Other sites to follow: Twitter @Randyandy42 or Facebook or Instagram